neuefische/web-exercises/sessions/react-state-3/journal-app-form/README.md

 Locate the component with the form.
 Here it is called `EntryForm`.

-- Update this component's function declaration to accept new a prop, like `onAddEntry`.
-The prop should be used for an event that you trigger, when a new journal entry should be added.
+- Update this component's function declaration to accept a new prop, like `onAddEntry`.
+The prop should be used for an event that you trigger when a new journal entry should be added.
 - Write a function `handleSubmit` and pass it to the `onSubmit` prop pf the `form` JSX tag.
 - In `handleSubmit` make read the value of all input fields.
 (Hint: you can use `new FormData()` for this)
 - Don't forget to prevent the default form behavior when submitting.